 One unique feature of ISGM is its sensitivity to development location.
-ISMG models impervious surface growth based on density of housing and jobs as well as destination accessibility (the relative centrality within the surrounding metropolitan region).
+This tool models impervious surface growth based on density of housing and jobs as well as destination accessibility (the relative centrality within the surrounding metropolitan region).
 Baseline data for each of these variables comes from EPA’s Smart Location Database.

-- Download the technical report, A Place-Based Tool for Assessing Cumulative Impervious Surface Outcomes of Proposed Development Scenarios (PDF) (25 pp, 9.78MB, About PDF) , which describes the impetus for ISGM, model development, intended uses, limitations, and some anticipated future enhancements.
-This report (authored by Kevin Ramsey and Aaron Poresky) is currently under peer review at URISA Journal .
+- Download the article, A Place-Based Tool for Assessing Cumulative Impervious Surface Outcomes of Proposed Development Scenarios (PDF) (25 pp, 9.78MB, About PDF) , which appears on page 25 of URISA Journal (PDF) (78 pp, 11.5MB, About PDF) .
+The article describes the impetus for ISGM, model development, intended uses, limitations, and some anticipated future enhancements.

 We welcome user feedback and suggestions for further enhancements.
-For questions or feedback about the ISGM and related projects, please contact Kevin Ramsey (202-566-1153, email@example.com).
+For questions or feedback about the ISGM and related projects, please contact Ted Cochin (202-566-2181, firstname.lastname@example.org).